dustcloud/ltp5903-packages/README.md

 - *2.x-stable* contains packages included in the latest 2.x Manager release

 In order to build packages for the LTP5903, you will need a Virtual Machine (VM) with the bitbake and OpenEmbedded build components.
-You can obtain an appropriate VM from your application support representative.
+You can find the VM in the Releases section of this repository.

 Once you have a VM, follow the instructions on the [Building packages page](https://github.com/dustcloud/ltp5903-packages/wiki/Building-packages).